machosallad/esphome-nad-uart/README.md

 ## 3D printed case

 The case and cover can be printed using a filament printer in order to store the electronics neatly.

-The design suited my needs in terms of size and used components.
+## Useful insights

+Make sure to connect the Rx and Tx pins properly between the nodes that need to communicate.
+I had a problem with my amplifier and
+MAX3232 where I used a straight cable instead of a twisted/null cable, which caused the devices to not communicate with each other.
+It took me a long time to realize this mistake.